library(igraph)

 + ... omitted several edges

-As the plot makes clear, the projected network is both weighted and typically very dense, since many pairs of women share at least one event.
-While it is possible to analyze this weighted projection as-is, a common next step is to binarize the projection, treating any positive weight as a tie (1) and zero as no tie (0).
-This transforms the projection into a simple undirected one-mode network, making the standard tools from earlier sections directly applicable (at least in theory).
+As the figure shows, the projected network is typically very dense, since many pairs of women share at least one event.
+While it is possible to analyze this weighted projection as-is, a common next step is to binarize the projection, converting weighted edges either as a tie or no tie.
+This transforms the projection into a simple undirected one-mode network, making the standard tools from earlier sections directly applicable.
+At least in theory.

 6.4.2 Simple Binary Projections